 - Provide required information, including your family size and marital status, which is used to determine your eligibility for an income-driven plan and to calculate your monthly payments.

-- Make the mandated monthly payments for the requisite number of years.
+- Make the mandated monthly payments for the required number of years.

 - Recertify your eligibility and income each year, even if nothing has changed.

 The PAYE plan is specifically designed for new borrowers.
-To qualify, you can’t have had an outstanding Direct or Federal Family Education Loan when you received a new loan after Oct.
+You can’t have had an outstanding Direct or Federal Family Education Loan when you received a new loan after Oct.
 1, 2007.
 You must also have received a Direct Loan disbursement after Oct.
 1, 2011.

 What Can Disqualify My Loan for Forgiveness?

-When you’re on an income-driven plan, you must recertify your eligibility and income every year.
+You must recertify your eligibility and income every year when you're on an income-driven plan.
 The consequences for not doing so vary per plan.
-If you’re on the REPAYE plan, you’ll be removed and placed on an alternative plan.
-If you’re on the PAYE, IBR, or ICR plans, your monthly payment will increase to the amount you would owe under a standard 10-year repayment plan if you’re on the PAYE, IBR, or ICR plans.
+You’ll be removed and placed on an alternative plan if you’re on the REPAYE plan.
+Your monthly payment will increase to the amount you would owe under a standard 10-year repayment plan if you’re on the PAYE, IBR, or ICR plans.

-Failure to recertify also means that any unpaid interest will be added to your loan balance, a process called capitalization.
-Going forward, you’ll pay interest on this new higher principal—increasing the total cost of your loan over time.
+Failure to recertify also means that any unpaid interest will be added to your loan balance.
+This process is called capitalization.
+You’ll pay interest on this new higher principal going forward, increasing the total cost of your loan over time.